- First-Day Attendance

-In case of conflicting examinations, group examinations take precedence over examinations scheduled by class meeting time.
+In case of conflicting examinations, group examinations take precedence over examinations scheduled by class meeting time and higher-enrollment classes take precedence over lower-enrollment classes.
 In the case of conflicts that cannot otherwise be resolved, the course meeting earlier by day and time takes precedence over a course meeting later.

 This explanation is intended only to clarify existing University exam policy for online classes and all provisions of University exam policy that do not conflict with what is stated above remain in effect.